nnobile/nnobile.github.io/_posts/2021-03-09-methods_that_trigger_model_validations_and_render_vs_redirect.markdown

 Before saving an Active Record object, Rails will run the validation checks and in the event that the validation produces errors, Rails will not save the object.

 Outside of the methods listed above, you can also run the validations on your own.
-If no errors were found in the object, `.valid?` will return the boolean value `true`.
+If no errors were found in the object, calling `.valid?` will return the boolean value `true`.
 Otherwise, it will return false.
 ```

-It's important to note that any new object saved to the database will not report errors even if it's technically invalid.
+It's important to note that any new object saved to the database will not report errors, even if it's technically invalid.